Quotes and Thoughts About Atheism

 I still say a church steeple with a lightning rod on top shows a lack of confidence.

-If you belonged to a politcal party or a social club that was tied to as much bigotry, misogny, homophobia, violence, and sheer ignorance as religion is, you would resign in protest.
+If you belonged to a political party or a social club that was tied to as much bigotry, misogyny, homophobia, violence, and sheer ignorance as religion is, you would resign in protest.
 To do otherwise is to be an enabler--a mafia wife--with the true devils of extremism that draw their legitimacy from the billions of their fellow travelers.
 If the world does come to an end here, or wherever, or if it lives into the future decimated by the effects of a religion-inspired nuclear terrorism, let's remember what the real problem was: that we learned how to precipitate mass death before we got past the neurological disorder of wishing for it.
 That's it.
 Grow up or die.

 An atheist doesn't have to be someone who thinks he has the proof that there can't be a god.
 He only has to be someone who believes that the evidence on the God question is at a similar level to the evidence on the werewolf question.